TwisterMc/help-docs/README.md

 Currently Help Docs uses the classic editor as Gutenberg is not available for private custom post types yet.

-At this time, the plugin doesn't auto update so check back periodically for updates
+At this time, the plugin doesn't auto update so check back periodically for updates.

 ### Release Notes